TechforTrade/Thunderhead-Filament-Extruder/README.md

 with a diameter of 5mm.

 ### Stepper
+229$ for motor and 160 driver (driver KL-2283)

-A !!! stepper is used.
+A **NEMA42** stepper with a touque rating of 4100 *oz/in* is used.
 Although this is hard to source locally, we rationalize our choice with the following points:

+1. More touque == More better.
+With a higher tourque, we can move at higher speeds without the fear of skipped steps.
+2. It's easy to use, and very robust.
+3. Variable frequence drives are commonly more expensive and their extra tourque is not needed.

+(A **NEMA34** has been show to be a usuful alternative, and due to its relativly very low cost, it is a hard constestant for the spotlight.)

 ### Auger